prapti-ai/prapti/README.md

 ### 4. Set up a keybinding to run `prapti` in your text editor

-Choose a key combination (e.g. `Ctrl-Enter`) in your preferred text editor, and configure it to save the current file and run `prapti`.
+Choose a key combination (e.g. `Ctrl+Enter`) in your preferred text editor, and configure it to save the current file and run `prapti`.
 This keybinding should be set to function only when you're editing markdown files.

 Below are the instructions for VSCode.
 If you use another editor please contribute instructions.